 You will need to comply with any other tax and regulatory requirements that apply to your LLC.
 These may include:

 If your LLC has more than one member, you will need to get an IRS Employer Identification Number (EIN) for it, even if the LLC has no employees.
 If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online application on the IRS website or by filing IRS Form SS-4.
 There is no filing fee.

-Depending on what type of business your LLC is engaged in and where it is located, you may need to obtain other local and state business licenses.
-For more information, see the Alaska Department of Commerce, Community and Economic Development website
+An Alaska Business License is required to do business in the state.
+You may apply online or by postal mail by filing a New Alaska Busienss License Application.
+The fee is $50.
+The license must be renewed every two years.
+Depending on what type of business your LLC is engaged in and where it is located, you may need to obtain other local and state business licenses as well.
+For more information, see the Alaska Department of Commerce, Community and Economic Development website.
+For additional professional license information and forms go to Professional License Section.

 All LLCs organized outside of Alaska must register with the State of Alaska Corporations Section to do business in Alaska.
-To register, file a Registration of Foreign LLC.
+To register, file a Registration of Foreign LLC online or by postal mial.
 The filing fee is $350.
 The LLC must appoint an Alaska agent for service of process.
+Foreign LLCs must obtain an Alaska Business License and file a bienneal report every two years.